Over the years, hospitals have seen a substantial increase in PACS rolled out within their environments. With the...

 The bottom line

 Over recent years, the enterprise imaging market has moved beyond the proprietary platforms that stored medical images in silos.
-VNAs helped reshape the market and made it possible for hospitals to consolidate their images and increasingly move aware from grouping images in disparate systems.
+VNAs helped reshape the market and made it possible for hospitals to consolidate their images and increasingly move away from grouping images in disparate systems.
 Now, however, even VNAs have undergone a significant transformation as demand for shared services, mobility, data replication and support for EHR-system integrations has increased.

 Despite the modernization of new imaging systems, decision-makers still must plan adequately and evaluate all of the different capabilities offered in these systems to ensure they align with the hospital's enterprise imaging strategy.
 Once those steps occur, then the organization can begin to address many of the challenges experienced by supporting multiple systems within their facilities.